vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

    - when protobuf is used, default is 50 as protobuf generation is really slow
    - when --record-size is set, default is 100
+   --when nb-messages is set to -1, default is 1000
    - otherwise default is 100000

 #### *--sleep-time-between-batch SLEEP-TIME-BETWEEN-BATCH*